cultuurnet/stoplight-ci/README.md

+# Warning! ⚠️

+This repository has been archived and is replaced by CI scripts in a new monorepo for all API documentation at https://github.com/cultuurnet/apidocs

+---

 # stoplight-ci

 This repository is a collection of shell scripts that help automate the CI configuration of the various [stoplight-docs repositories](https://github.com/cultuurnet?q=stoplight-docs-&type=&language=&sort=) in the cultuurnet organization.